-The M205 Self-Propelled Windrower is designed to use the MacDon R-Series Rotary Header, A-Series Auger Header, and D-Series Rigid Draper Header.
+The M155 Self-Propelled Windrower is designed to operate with a MacDon A-Series Auger Header, R-Series Rotary Disc Header, or D-Series Rigid Draper Header with or without a Hay Conditioner.

 This section describes the attachment and detachment procedures and operating instructions for these header types.